dincalculator.com / hike / water

 Should I use a hydration bladder or water bottles for hiking?

-Hydration bladders (e.g. Camelbak, Platypus) allow drinking without stopping and encourage more frequent sipping — better for hydration management.
+Hydration bladders (e.g. Camelbak, Platypus) allow drinking without stopping and encourage more frequent sipping, which is better for hydration management.
 Bottles are easier to refill, monitor volume, and clean.
 Many hikers use a combination: a bladder for drinking during the hike and a bottle for refilling from streams.
 In freezing conditions, bottles are preferable as bladder tubes can freeze.